Class TCastleRigidBody

 Published property Exists: Boolean read FExists write SetExists default true;

 Controls whether the rigid body is actually processed by the physics engine.
-When this is False, the rigid body is not updated by the physics engine, and it does not cause collisions with other rigid bodies.
+When this is False, the rigid body is not updated by the physics engine, it does not cause collisions with other rigid bodies and it does not receive events like OnCollisionEnter, OnCollisionStay, OnCollisionExit.

 Published property AngularVelocityDamp: Single read FAngularVelocityDamp write SetAngularVelocityDamp default 0.1;